fortrabbit/help/docs/ssh-key-troubleshooting.md

   ssh {{app-name}}@deploy.{{region}}.frbit.com -v
 ```

-### Multiple Accounts with different access methods issues

-When you have multiple Accounts here at fortrabbit, or you have had an Account here before and you have used one access method to identify, your SSH config might saves our host to use that access method for our host.
-Now when using a different method with a different Account, your computer might still need the old saved one.

 ### If it worked before and suddenly stops working

 If you have deployed using SSH keys before and now it doesn't work any more: please check if you have changed something, compare your local keys with the remote one, see if any change in [collaboration](/collaboration) happened (e.g. you are not part of a team anymore?).
 If not, have a look at our [status page](https://status.fortrabbit.com) — maybe it's us, not you.
 Also, don't hesitate to contact our support as well.